Hemanth4176/water-quality-monitoring/README.md

 #  Water Quality Monitoring Dashboard

-This document explains the **code structure and purpose of every component** within the project.
+This document explins the **code structure and purpose of each component** in the project.
-This repository represents the final integrated system including:
+It represents the final integrated system containing:

+✔ Automated data extraction from CPCB PDFs
-✔ Data extraction and cleaning
+✔ Data cleaning and preprocessing
-✔ Database ingestion
+✔ Database storage and ingestion
-✔ Data Analysis
+✔ Analytical pipeline (trend & compliance analysis)
+✔ Forecasting engine using Machine Learning
 ✔ REST API backend
-✔ Forecasting engine
-✔ Interactive web dashboard
+✔ Fully interactive Web Dashboard

+---

 ---